In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 ---
 layout: page
 title: About
 description: Hey!
 In Data We Trust uses simple data solutions to enable organisations to grow.
-We love working with data because we've seen first hand how it can transform organisations.
+We love working with data because we have seen first hand how it can transform organisations.
 permalink: /about/
 # image: '/images/graphs.png'
 # image_caption: 'Photo by [Roman Shilin](https://unsplash.com/photos/Eg8_37ws7F0) on [Unsplash](https://unsplash.com/)'